RUBi-ZA/pyMODE-TASK/docs/source/pyMODE-TASK_usage.rst

 pyMODE-TASK usage
 ====================================

-pyMODE-TASK is a pymol plugin and GUI for command line based MODE-TASK tool.
+pyMODE-TASK is a PyMOL plugin and GUI for command line based MODE-TASK tool.
 It include all the functionality of the MODE-TASK.

 PCA of a MD trajectory